Light60-1/Microsoft-Rewards-Rewi/src/account-creation/README.md

 A: Use the recovery code from JSONC file to access account.

 **Q: Can I skip recovery email?**
-A: Yes, don't use `-r` argument and press Enter when asked.
+A: Yes, in interactive mode just press Enter when asked.

 **Q: Can I skip 2FA?**
-A: Yes, don't use `--2fa` and answer 'n' when asked (or use `-y` to skip prompt).
+A: Yes, in interactive mode answer 'n' when asked.
+With `-y`, 2FA is always enabled.

 ---